 Well , as I got to know more about Bob’s nature in such situations, Bob could easily go wrong at the drop of a hat.
 Somewhere along the line he dropped that hat a little too heavily.
 Being a smoker of some appetite, Bob soon discovered the quality of the local weed and indulged himself with great gusto.
 The local drug laws, especially regarding foreigners,seemed to depend entirely on how much backsheesh you could afford to pay the police, or how blatantly the laws could be tweaked.
 Bob could never be satisfied with simply smoking a little weed for quiet relaxation.For one thing, it took vast quantities of the stuff to have any real effect on him , such was his metabolism.
 I can still recall him driving with a huge nine skin joint clamped in his teeth like a cheroot while burling down the motorway ….the inside of the car smoking up like a garden bonfire and anyone with him experiencing an immediate “contact high”.Bob liked plenty, no mistake!

-He was told he’d be persona non grata for a full ten years.It was in this lull in his adventures, only part way into his exile sentence, when I happened upon him by the canal.
-A man at a loose end with a great yarn to tell..
+He was told he’d be persona non grata for a full ten years.It was in this lull in his adventures, only part way into his exile sentence, when I happened upon him by the Amsterdam canal.
+A man at a loose end with a great yarn or two to tell..

-Back in Amsterdam the first mouthful of the pan-fried fish fairly exploded in my mouth like cotton wool that had been deep -fried like one of Ringo’s legendary pasties.The pasties had been sold from a van to home-going young revellers around Queen’s University in Belfast in the early 1970s.
-Their drink-soaked critical faculties allowed for record sales of this awful mush.
+Back in Amsterdam the first mouthful of the pan-fried fish fairly exploded in my mouth like cotton wool that had been deep -fried like one of the legendary pasties that “Ringo” used to sell from his chip-van to unsuspecting drunk young men and women.The pasties had been sold from a van to home-going young revellers around Queen’s University in Belfast in the early 1970s.
+Their drink-soaked critical faculties allowed for record sales of this awful steaming mush.

-One good thing came of our meeting,though, because Bob told us that if we were ever in London and needed a job, mention of his name at a certain “dodgy” Harrow Vehicle Cleaners beside Wembley Football Stadium would be all we needed.
-He was as good as his word, and we scored jobs within two days of landing back penniless at a friend’s flat in London.
+One good thing came of our meeting,though, because Bob told us that if we were ever in London and needed a fast job and the wherewithall to earn some quick money, mention of his name at a certain “dodgy” Harrow Vehicle Cleaners beside Wembley Football Stadium would be all we needed.
+He was as good as his word, and we scored jobs within two days of landing back penniless at a friend’s flat in London later that Summer.

 It wasn’t to be the last time I saw Bob.
 That happened sometime later when he popped up on my doorstep unannounced in a house I was renting in Neasdon in London,some time later….
-But that’s a whole other yarn….
+It was only one of the reasons I abandoned that London house…. but that’s a whole other yarn….